uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The development and application of Indigenous law should be regarded as one element of a broader holistic strategy to deal with the residential schools’ negative effects.

 There are diverse sources of Indigenous law that hold great insight for pursuing reconciliation.
-In 2012, the TRC partnered with the University of Victoria Faculty of Law’s Indigenous Law Clinic, and the Indigenous Bar Association, to develop a national research initiative, the “Accessing Justice and Reconciliation (AJR) Project.”
+In 2012, the =|TRC=Truth and Reconciliation Commission of Canada= partnered with the University of Victoria Faculty of Law’s Indigenous Law Clinic, and the Indigenous Bar Association, to develop a national research initiative, the “Accessing Justice and Reconciliation (=|AJR=Accessing Justice and Reconciliation=) Project.”
-Working with seven community partners, the AJR project examined six different legal traditions across the country: Coast Salish (Snuneymuxw First Nation, Tsleil-Waututh Nation); Tsilhqot’in (Tsilhqot’in National Government); Northern Secwepemc (T’exelc Williams Lake Indian Band); Cree (Aseniwuche Winewak Nation); Chippewas of Nawash Unceded First Nation # 27); and Mi’kmaq (Mi’kmaq Legal Services Network, Eskasoni).
+Working with seven community partners, the =|AJR=Accessing Justice and Reconciliation= project examined six different legal traditions across the country: Coast Salish (Snuneymuxw First Nation, Tsleil-Waututh Nation); Tsilhqot’in (Tsilhqot’in National Government); Northern Secwepemc (T’exelc Williams Lake Indian Band); Cree (Aseniwuche Winewak Nation); Chippewas of Nawash Unceded First Nation # 27); and Mi’kmaq (Mi’kmaq Legal Services Network, Eskasoni).

-The AJR report concluded that many more Aboriginal communities across the country would benefit from recovering and revitalizing their laws.
+The =|AJR=Accessing Justice and Reconciliation= report concluded that many more Aboriginal communities across the country would benefit from recovering and revitalizing their laws.
 Doing so would enable First Nations, Inuit, and Métis communities to remedy community harms and resolve internal conflicts as well as external conflicts with governments more effectively.
 Professor Val Napoleon, the project’s academic lead, and Hadley Friedland, the project coordinator, said,